thaskoo/codeX_ReleaseOneNarrativeWorkbook/CreateOnlineReports.md

 You should have a basic Express JS setup inplace which can be used as a baseline to get some basic reports up and running.

+## Easy server restarts

-Install ```nodemon``` to restart Express JS whenever a source file changed https://www.npmjs.com/package/nodemon
+One thing you will find is that you will need to restart Express JS everytine you changed a source file to get around that  install ```nodemon``` This will restart Express JS whenever a source file changes.

+Its here : https://www.npmjs.com/package/nodemon - install it using npm

 Use it like this: